-Policy AS.
-I of the Core Strategy identifies the desire for new conferencing facilities within the town.
-This Plan supports appropriate facilities in the Bridgeway and Rother Triangle areas.
+7.33 Policy AS.1 of the Core Strategy identifies the desire for new conferencing facilities within the town.
+This Plan supports appropriate facilities in the Bridgeway and Rother Triangle areas due to its central / accessible location and easy access to transport, interchanges, hotels and the town centre.